 Pay the Bill directly in QuickBooks or reconcile the Bill against the payment made in your bank feed.

 In most regions, Airbnb collects transient occupancy taxes and remits them to local tax authorities on your behalf.
 If this is your case, this section doesn’t apply to you.
 However, many Airbnb investors opt to receive taxes from Airbnb and pay their tax authority directly, which gives them more control over their funds.
-In this case, if you’re using Bnbtally, the Custom Taxes line item found in your presets will take care of collecting these taxes.
+In this case, if you’re using Tallybreeze (formerly Bnbtally), the Custom Taxes line item found in your presets will take care of collecting these taxes.
 This means all you would need to do is pay your tax authority what’s owed to them from what has been collected.
 We’ll go over this here:

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry: